Azure/azure-powershell/src/ResourceManager/KeyVault/KeyVaultProvider/help/Set-Item-for-KeyVaultProvider.md

 ## DESCRIPTION
 For the KeyVault Provider, the **Set-Item** cmdlet allows the user to set properties of KeyVault types.
 These types are: Vaults, Secrets, Certificates, Keys, and AccessPolicies.
 Parameters can be passed in using either dynamic parameters, passing a HashTable of the parameter values to -Value, or passing an object of the correct type to -Value.

-Note: This custom cmdlet help file explains how the Set-Item cmdlet works in a file system drive.
+Note: This custom cmdlet help file explains how the Set-Item cmdlet works in a KeyVault drive.
 For information about the Set-Item cmdlet in all drives, type "Get-Help Set-Item -Path $null" or see Set-Item at http://go.microsoft.com/fwlink/?LinkId=821630.

 ## EXAMPLES